T. Ras Makonnen: United Kingdom

 Makonnen also furthered his interests in the cooperative movement by studying at the Co-operative College in 1939–40 and lecturing on the movement to local organisations.
-For a while he was also a student at Manchester University taking a course in British history.
 He then also became an active member of the local Labour Party and was even invited to speak at the prestigious County Forum.
 At about this time he formed the African Co-operative League with Sierra Leonean Laminah Sankoh, which he wanted to link "with our traditional African form of co-operation", in the hope of replacing the capitalist economy then prevalent among Africans.

 The Pan-African Federation (PAF) was re-formed in Manchester in 1944 under the presidency of Dr Peter Milliard, a politically active physician of British Guianese origins; Makonnen was the secretary.
 The PAF organised a Pan-African Congress, convened in Manchester in July 1945, with delegates and representatives from the Black world.
-The principal political organiser of the Congress was George Padmore, assisted by the recently arrived Francis (Kwame) Nkrumah.
-In order to maintain continuity with previous Congresses, W.E.B.
-DuBois, who had called four of them, was invited to chair the Manchester Congress.
+The principal political organiser of the Congress was Padmore, assisted by the recently arrived Francis (Kwame) Nkrumah.
+In order to maintain continuity with previous Congresses, W. E. B. DuBois, who had called four of them, was invited to chair the Manchester Congress.
 "One important thing that came out of the Congress", Makonnen believed, was "that the struggle was not to be found in Europe for the majority of us.
 The old idea that you could do more work for liberation outside Africa was being laid aside".
-(Pan-Africanism from Within, p.
-168) Both Nkrumah and Kenyatta were soon to return to Africa.
-At the Congress Makonnen had spoken about Ethiopia, supporting its territorial claims on the Tigray region.
+Both Nkrumah and Kenyatta were soon to return to Africa.
+At the Congress Makonnen had spoken about Ethiopia, supporting its territorial claims on the Tigray Region.

 In mid-1946 Makonnen began to advertise the "Panaf Service" as "importers and exporters, publishers, booksellers, printers, and manufacturers' representatives", based at his premises at 58 Oxford Road, Manchester, which was also the PAF's home.
 Profits from these new activities went to finance the PAF, which maintained old contacts and made new ones with political groups and activists in Africa and the Caribbean whose concerns were publicised and whose delegations to Britain were helped when possible.
 The PAF attempted to break down "clannish" and tribal divisions both in Europe and Africa, which Makonnen felt were "obstacles to pan-Africanism" (ibid., p.
 190).
 It also organised many political meetings, for example supporting the 1945 strike in Nigeria and celebrating the centenary of Liberian independence.
 The PAF set up an Asiatic-African United Front Committee to foster cooperation between all "subject peoples" and attempted to set up a Pan-African Committee in Paris.